NHSDigital/eps-assist-me/README.md

 Workflows are in the `.github/workflows` folder:

 - `combine-dependabot-prs.yml` Workflow for combining dependabot pull requests.
 Runs on demand.
+- `create_release_notes.yml` Generates release notes for deployments and environment updates.
 - `delete_old_cloudformation_stacks.yml` Workflow for deleting old cloud formation stacks.
 Runs daily.
 - `dependabot_auto_approve_and_merge.yml` Workflow to auto merge dependabot updates.
 - `pr_title_check.yml` Checks PR titles for required prefix and ticket or dependabot reference.
-- `pr-link.yaml` This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
+- `pr-link.yml` This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
 - `pull_request.yml` Called when pull request is opened or updated.
 Packages and deploys the code to dev AWS account for testing.
 - `release.yml` Runs on demand to create a release and deploy to all environments.
 - `cdk_package_code.yml` Packages code into a docker image and uploads to a github artifact for later deployment.